 Julian Westerhout is a lifelong bicyclist who has lived in Bloomington since 2007.
 He and his wife chose their house in part due to its proximity to the Constitution Trail and a BNPTS (now Connect Transit) bus route.
 He is a year-round bicycle commuter and utility cyclist, regularly volunteers at the West Bloomington Revitalization Project Bicycle Co-op, is a member of the McLean County Wheelers, and enjoys long distance self-supported bicycle touring in the U.S. and overseas with his wife on their tandem.

 Board Member At-Large

 Duane has lived in Bloomington-Normal for nearly 17 years now.
 In his previous career he taught elementary school for 7 years in Savannah, GA.
 Duane loves the outdoors.
 Biking, camping, hiking… pretty much anything outside.
 He also plays a little bit of softball.
-Duane have two sons, and really enjoys Bike BloNo and the people he have met through the various activities that he have attended.
+Duane has two sons, and really enjoys Bike BloNo and the people he has met through the various activities that he has attended.

 Board Member At-Large

 Kelly began bicycle commuting in 2009 thanks to the extensive bicycle infrastructure that Urbana offered.
 She was actively involved in the community as the Fundraising Chair and Business Incentive Co-Chair for the Yankee Ridge PTA.
 She was a member of the Urbana Park District Advisory Committee (UPD-AC) and the UPDAC Teen Involvement Subcommittee.
 She was also a member of the UPD Trails Masterplan Steering Committee, whose goal was to create a trail system connecting the University of Illinois campus with the various parks in the community – similar to the Constitution Trail.
 Kelly hopes to improve her community and the bicycle infrastructure of Bloomington-Normal for everyone.